-Silver

-3 days, 2 nights
+Silver 3 days, 2 nights

-Bronze.
-Participants may already nave had an introduction at Bronze days/two nights expedition.
-Your becomes more important, and durable kit could help you have a
+Silver expeditions are a step above Bronze.
+Participants may already have had an introduction at Bronze days/two nights expedition.
+Your becomes more important, and durable kit could help you have a less... and love it as much as we do.